 The Surrey Heathland Partnership countryside management service is core funded by Surrey County Council (host authority) and its two borough council partners: Guildford Borough Council and Woking Borough Council.

-Woking Borough Council's website Planet Woking is dedicated to all things relating to climate change, sustainability and biodiversity in the Borough.
-We have an article on the website about our conservation work in the borough titled 'Surrey Heathland Partnership' and we feature in the special introductory video on the homepage too.
+Woking Borough Council's website Planet Woking is dedicated to all things relating to climate change, sustainability and biodiversity in the borough.
+We have a feature article on the website about our conservation work and our latest volunteering opportunities in the borough and we feature in the special introductory video on the homepage too.

 - Surrey Heathland Partnership, Countryside Project Officer: Tasha Feddery